gdila/intro-to-react/readme.md

 ### Prerequisites:

-(a) HTML & CSS: You must have taken our Intro to HTML and CSS class or have equivalent knowledge of HTML and CSS. [https://www.girldevelopit.com/materials/html-intro](Review class materials).
+(a) HTML & CSS: You must have taken our Intro to HTML and CSS class or have equivalent knowledge of HTML and CSS.
+[Review class materials](https://www.girldevelopit.com/materials/html-intro).

-(b) JavaScript: You must have taken our Intro to JavaScript class or have equivalent knowledge of JavaScript. [https://www.girldevelopit.com/materials/intro-js](Review class materials).
+(b) JavaScript: You must have taken our Intro to JavaScript class or have equivalent knowledge of JavaScript.
+[Review class materials](https://www.girldevelopit.com/materials/intro-js).

 ### Tech requirements: